 Some companies evaluate candidates by incorporating questions with real life behavioral scenarios.
 This can be in the form of a virtual assessment or even a brief job shadow, where a candidate actually spends time working with your team to solve a problem.
 Real life experiences are often better indicators of a candidate’s potential than credentials on a resume.

-These simulations are great if you’re hiring remote employees or job seekers interested in relocation because employers don’t have to front the cost of paying for travel until it’s absolutely necessary.
-They’re also beneficial for jobs that have an off-site location where the employee will be working, so they can get a sense of their work environment during the interview process.
+These can be helpful if you are hiring remote employees or job seekers interested in relocation because employers don’t have to front the cost of paying for travel until it is absolutely necessary.
+They are also beneficial for jobs that have an off-site location where the employee will be working, so they can get a sense of their work environment during the interview process.

 Rather than offering the full time job out right, you can offer a candidate a trial period, whereby they test out the job for a few weeks or months.
 This allows both your team and the candidate to more accurately assess whether the person and role are a good match.

 Hackathons are becoming more popular as a way for community members to get together to solve problems and for companies to scout top performers for their open roles.
-These are particularly popular among companies hiring software developers because they are such high demand roles with a significant talent shortage
+These are particularly popular among companies hiring software engineers and developers as they can see in-person demonstrations and choose from a varied talent pool.

 This is also not exclusive to hiring external employees.
-It’s also important to be aware of unconscious biases when interviewing and promoting internal employees.
-Doing so will help mitigate the barriers certain demographics face when seeking upper-level workforce opportunities, such as the glass ceiling
+It is also important to be aware of unconscious biases when interviewing and promoting internal employees.
+Doing so will help mitigate the barriers certain demographics face when seeking upper-level workforce opportunities, such as the glass ceiling.

 Not all interviews require formal attire, a leather resume folder and the nervous sweats.
-Instead, keep it casual and ask candidates to grab a meal or coffee instead of meeting in a stuffy conference room in your office.
+Instead, you can keep it casual and ask candidates to grab a meal or coffee instead of always meeting in a conference room at your office.

 Consider inviting a candidate to your next team outing to create a more casual interview environment.
-If you’ve read over their application and resume, you probably don’t need to go over it line by line.
+If you have read over their application and resume, you probably do not need to go over it line by line.
 Instead, having a casual conversation in a comfortable environment will allow candidates to relax and get to know your team on a more personal, authentic level.

 Nowadays recruitment events aren’t limited to those standard job fairs we all know and dread.
 Instead, there are a bunch of new recruitment event ideas being implemented by companies eager to stand out from their competition.